Zilliqa/dev-portal-old/docs/dev-keys-pkey.md

 ## Interacting with DApp

-After import the account using ```zilliqa-js/crypto``` module, the subsequent steps for doing anything are similar to the previous example.
+After importing the account using ```zilliqa-js/crypto``` module, the subsequent steps for doing anything are similar to the previous example.
 In the code snippet below, we call the `setHello()` transition of the `Hello World` Contract using a private key.

-> If you wish to use keystore instead of private key, you can replace the `zilliqa.wallet.addByPrivateKey(privkey)` with the code snippet above.
+> If you wish to use keystore instead of a private key, you can replace the `zilliqa.wallet.addByPrivateKey(privkey)` with the code snippet above.

 ```javascript
   async updateWelcomeMsg(){